cozy/cozy-stack/docs/cli/cozy-stack_instances_show-db-prefix.md

 cozy-stack instances show allows to show the instance prefix on the cozy for a given domain.
 The prefix is used for databases and VFS prefixing.

+It will also show the couch_cluster if it is not the default one.

 ```
 cozy-stack instances show-db-prefix <domain> [flags]